Various mythological aspects of the anima

 The anima as virgin, princess and her kingdom

-The virgin princess is the high goal of the hero, because with the wedding he also wins a whole kingdom.
-This stands for kingship, that is, self-efficacy in one's own life.
-As the inner woman, the anima connects the man with his feminine personality parts, that is, with his soul (his feelings) and with the spirit (devoted love).
-Thus he attains wholeness and eternal life (symbolized by gold; see The Holy Wedding).
+As the inner woman, the Anima connects the man with his feminine personality traits, i.e. with his soul (his feelings) and with his spirit (devoted love).
+In this way, he attains wholeness and eternal life (symbolized by gold; see The Holy Wedding and Alchemy - Gold for eternity).

 Serpent tongue as the evil advisor of the king